Yu-Gi-Oh's Top 6 Monster Archetypes

 5. Yang Zing

-- So, what can they do?
-Well, nearly all of them have either superb Attack or stellar Defense.
-Even better, when destroyed (whether by battle or effect), most let you summon another Yang Zing from your deck, making them incredibly hard to remove from the field.
+- Nearly all of them have either superb Attack or stellar Defense.
+When destroyed (whether by battle or effect), most let you summon another Yang Zing from your deck, making them incredibly hard to remove from the field.

-- The Yang Zing roster includes a few Synchros, including the mighty Yazi, Evil of the Yang Zing.
+- The Yang Zing Synchros include the mighty Yazi, Evil of the Yang Zing.
 With 2600 Attack and 2100 Defense, he's hard to beat in battle, and he has two helpful effects.
 First, like his brethren, when destroyed, you can summon a Wyrm monster from your deck.
 Second, once per turn, you can target one of your Yang Zing and one card your opponent controls; destroy both.
 Your opponent's will be gone, but your Yang Zing's effect will call another from your deck to further your assault.

 - Add in some great support Spells (check out Yang Zing Path) and you've got a winning recipe.